 Entrees

-Ox tongue anticucho, Peruvian dried chillies, lime sauce
+Ox tongue anticuchos, Peruvian dried chillies

 Mains